Gender role: Background

-Theories of gender as a social construct
+Theories

-According to social constructionism, gendered behavior is mostly due to social conventions.
-Theories such as evolutionary psychology disagree with that position.
+Sex differences in psychology can be explained by various theories, see possible causes.
+According to the theory of social constructionism, gendered behavior is mostly due to the social construction of gender.
+Other theories such as evolutionary psychology disagree with that position.

 Most children learn to categorize themselves by gender by the age of three.
 From birth, in the course of gender socialization, children learn gender stereotypes and roles from their parents and environment.
 Traditionally, boys learn to manipulate their physical and social environment through physical strength or dexterity, while girls learn to present themselves as objects to be viewed.
 Social constructionists argue that differences between male and female behavior are better attributable to gender-segregated children's activities than to any essential, natural, physiological, or genetic predisposition.

 As an aspect of role theory, gender role theory "treats these differing distributions of women and men into roles as the primary origin of sex-differentiated social behavior, [and posits that] their impact on behavior is mediated by psychological and social processes."
 According to Gilbert Herdt, gender roles arose from correspondent inference, meaning that general labor division was extended to gender roles.

 Social constructionists consider gender roles to be hierarchical and patriarchal.
 The term patriarchy, according to researcher Andrew Cherlin, defines "a social order based on the domination of women by men, especially in agricultural societies".

 According to Eagly et al., the consequences of gender roles and stereotypes are sex-typed social behavior because roles and stereotypes are both socially-shared descriptive norms and prescriptive norms.

-Judith Butler, in works such as Gender Trouble and Undoing Gender, contends that being female is not "natural" and that it appears natural only through repeated performances of gender; these performances in turn, reproduce and define the traditional categories of sex and/or gender.
+Judith Butler, in works such as Gender Trouble and Undoing Gender, contends that being female is not "natural" and that it appears natural only through repeated performances of gender; these performances, in turn, reproduce and define the traditional categories of sex and/or gender.

+Conflicts between aspects of gender roles result in gender role conflicts.

 Major theorists

 Talcott Parsons

 Working in the United States in 1955, Talcott Parsons developed a model of the nuclear family, which at that place and time was the prevalent family structure.
 The model compared a traditional contemporaneous view of gender roles with a more liberal view.
-The Parsons model was used to contrast and illustrate extreme positions on gender roles.
+The Parsons model was used to contrast and illustrate extreme positions on gender roles, i.e., gender roles described in the sense of Max Weber's ideal types (an exaggerated and simplified version of a phenomenon, used for analytical purposes) rather than how they appear in reality.
 Model A described a total separation of male and female roles, while Model B described the complete dissolution of gender roles.

 The model is consciously a simplification; individuals' actual behavior usually lies somewhere between these poles.
 According to the interactionist approach, gender roles are not fixed but are constantly renegotiated between individuals.